Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Product strategy defines what we implement in a product.
 It’s always a good idea to link product strategy to execution and see what features we implement to meet objectives and goals.

-🦐 It’s possible to define Objectives in Productboard and link Features to Objectives, but everything feels just weird.
-There is no way to see Objectives in a separate View, on a Timeline, or hierarchically with all Features.
+🦐 It’s possible to define Objectives in Productboard and link Features to Objectives, but everything feels somewhat weird.
 There is no way to set Key Results and track Objective execution.

 Create Objectives and link Features to Objectives

-There is one interesting view where you can prioritize Features for Objectives on a 2D chart, but still, Objectives management is quite poor.
+There is one interesting view where you can prioritize Features for Objectives on a 2D chart.

 💪 In Fibery Strategic planning is much more flexible.
 You can create Objectives for any Product, create Key Results, link Features/Initiative/Marketing Campaigns to Objectives, and track Objectives’ progress as well.